What is the Light Adjustable Lens (LAL)?

 Prior to implantation

 It is important for you to tell you Dr. Sondheimer about any eye diseases, surgery or any other problems with your vision that you may have experienced in the past.
-Some medicines and supplements can not be used prior to the Ultraviolet Light Adjustments.
-So it is very important that you tell Dr. Sondheimer about all the medications and supplements that you are taking.
+Some medicines and supplements cannot be used prior to the Ultraviolet Light Adjustments.
+It is very important that you tell Dr. Sondheimer about all the medications and supplements that you are taking.

 What should I expect after cataract surgery?

-You must follow all of Dr. Sondheimer’s Post Operative Instructions, including the wearing of the UV-blocking glasses when you are awake until your final correction is locked in.about 3 to 5 weeks after your surgery, Dr. Sondheimer will help you choose how you would like to refine your vision.
+You must follow all of Dr. Sondheimer’s Post Operative Instructions, including always wearing of the UV-blocking glasses when you are outside during daylight until your final correction is locked generally 5 to 6 weeks after your second eye’s surgery, Dr. Sondheimer will help you choose how you would like to refine your vision.
 Many patients choose to refine their vision to see well for both distance, computer, and reading without the need for glasses.
 Other patients prefer to have their eyes focused in the distance and use corrective lenses for reading.
 With the Light Adjustable Lens, these decisions can be better made after the vision is improved following cataract surgery.
 Vision can be precisely refined after the blurry vision from the cataracts is removed.
-The Light Adjustable Lens does not typically result in glare and halos as can be side effect of Multifocal Intraocular Lenses.
+The Light Adjustable Lens does not typically result in glare and halos as is often a side effect of Multifocal Intraocular Lenses.

 UV Protective Eyewear

 Immediately after surgery, you must wear the special UV protective eyewear provided to you.
-The protective eyewear will protect the RxLAL™ from UV light from the sun and other UV sources that are common both indoors and outside.
+The protective eyewear will protect the RxLAL™ from UV light from the sun and other UV sources outside.

 What can happen if you don’t wear protective eyewear

 If you do not wear the required protective eyewear, your vision could be made worse and the LAL might need to be removed and replaced with a new lens.
 This could lead to other complications from the additional surgery.